percebus/guidelines/README.md

    var c = new Coordinate(x, y) // ridiculous
    ```

-   When you have multiple instances, only use the 1st part to distinguish it
+   When you have multiple instances, we can replace the hungarian "o" prefix with a unique name
    ```
-   topleftCoordinate     = new Coordinate(x, y)
+       topleftCoordinate = new Coordinate(x , y)
    bottomrightCoordinate = new Coordinate(x2, y2);
    ```